 The 76-year-old Wagner died on April 11 at his home in an apartment building he designed himself: Döblergasse 4 in Vienna’s seventh district.
 The cause was Erysipelas, a skin infection treated readily with antibiotics today, but not in pre-penicillin 1918.

-His last resting place is Grave 131 in Group 13 at the Friedhof Hietzing (Hietzing Cemetery), which adjoins the park of Vienna’s Schönbrunn Palace.
+Wagner’s last resting place is Grave 131 in Group 13 at the Friedhof Hietzing (Hietzing Cemetery), which adjoins the park of Vienna’s Schönbrunn Palace.
 The address is Maxingstraße 15, 1130 Vienna.

 You’ll find the cemetery on the Wagner location map at the end of this article.
 To reach it, take buses 56A, 56B or 58A up to the “Tiroler Gasse” stop.
 Alternatively, you can walk up from the Hietzing subway station (about 15 minutes away), which is on the U4 line.